Cloudrise-Inc/CSPM-Azure-AutoRemediation/README.md

 ![RemediatorFlowDiagram](./images/RemediatorFlow.png)

-### Deployment
+### Remediator Deployment

  Step 1 to 6 same as FetcherForKeyVaultRecoverableHTTP

  7) Configure SecurityAssessmentResultsStorage in Function App the value was Copied connection string from Prerequisites step 1.
 B
  8) Enable Managed Identity as system-assigned
         Enable System assigned Managed Identity to access other resources in Azure from Function App.
 (System Assigned Managed Identity is required for Remediator function app to be able to make appropriate changes to the violating resource)